 The Mezzo Convergent Synergy has been designed to accommodate most any mounting location.
 The Mezzo has been optimized for use with its purpose-built stand.
 When you mount the Mezzo Convergent Synergy in most other locations you will begin to see more boundary interactions, which may alter the performance of the loudspeaker.
-Nevertheless, the Mezzo Convergent Synergy will certainly out-perform any other center-type loudspeaker (with the exception of the Wilson Audio Polaris) regardless of its placement. built stand will require the Mezzo to be rotated vertically such that precisely faces towards the listening position.
+Nevertheless, the Mezzo Convergent Synergy will certainly out-perform any other center-type loudspeaker (with the exception of the Wilson Audio Polaris) regardless of its placement.

+Placing the Mezzo Convergent Synergy in any location other than on the its purpose-built stand will require the Mezzo to be rotated vertically such that precisely faces towards the listening position.
 This will allow the Mezzo Convergent Synergy to take advantage of the propagation delay correction technology (PDC).
 Simply placing the Mezzo Convergent Synergy in a location without following the directions below will hinder its performance.
 With the correct PDC you will find the vocals and dialogue more realistic and satisfying.
 As with any component in your system that offers increased resolution and detail, a careful setup is required.